 The final aspect of data access mechanisms is the set of analysis methods available to researchers.
 Analysis methods can be unrestricted, subject to limited restrictions, or under extensive restrictions.
 Methods range from simple tabulations to complex machine learning algorithms via standard econometric techniques.

 These restrictions can be implemented for technical or security reasons but mainly serve to ensure that researchers cannot misuse the data or generate unsafe output.
 Note that this aspect of data access mechanisms is distinct from the agency that researchers have over the analysis computer.
-This aspect is closely related to the statistical protection of the data (see the chapters on disclosure avoidance methods and differential privacy), affecting safe data and safe outputs.
+This aspect is closely related to the statistical protection of the data (see chapters 5 and 6), affecting safe data and safe outputs.

 Restricting the analysis methods available to the researcher is primarily intended to protect the outputs of any analysis, preventing reidentification and other misuses of the data.
 Generally, the goal of restrictions on methods is to relax or automate output checks.
 Setting up such systems requires a high degree of technical sophistication and resources available to data custodians.
 Few off-the-shelf implementations of restricting analysis methods are available.
 While this may be intended as a physical restriction on safe projects, researchers and data providers looking to establish new data access mechanisms should be clear on what restrictions may be placed on analysis methods and plan the research project accordingly.

 When analysis methods are unrestricted, researchers can use the full set of methods available in the software that are provided on the analysis computer, including any tabulation or regression analysis.
 Note that the ability to report on the results obtained via these methods might still be restricted, depending on what is considered safe output.
-Furthermore, the ability to access any method, for instance through add-on packages (e.g., SSC for Stata or CRAN for R) may depend on the agency the researcher has over the analysis computer.
+Furthermore, the ability to access any method, for instance through add-on packages distributed through repositories such as the Statistical Software Components (SSC) archive at Boston College for Stata or the Comprehensive R Archive Network (CRAN) for R, may depend on the agency the researcher has over the analysis computer.